A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 • A tech company’s founder unable to pronounce “algorithm.”

-• A coffee spill on a important model during filming.
+• A coffee spill on a important prototype during filming.

 • An employee sneezing during a solemn “founder’s message.”